Posted by Executive Director on April 2, 2020 7:30 am

 - Consider exercise options that can be done while maintaining a social distance, such as walking, running, hiking, cycling, throwing a frisbee with a few friends, yoga at home or in a park, etc.

 Those who are infected with COVID-19 may show little to no symptoms.
 If symptoms do develop, they may take up to 14 days to appear after exposure.
-One study suggests the virus can spread easily early in the infection cycle.

 Symptoms are similar to a cold or flu and include fever, cough, sore throat, difficulty breathing, and pneumonia.
 The most common symptoms are fever, dry cough, and tiredness.
 Tip: Buy a thermometer if you don’t have one -- a fever can present before other symptoms.